Guy Molinari: Education and military service

 Gaetano Kenneth Molinari, "who changed his middle name as a teenager to Victor" was born on Manhattan's Lower East Side.
 His father was S. Robert Molinari (1897–1957), "the first Italian immigrant to serve in the New York state Assembly," representing the 2nd District of Richmond County in the New York State Assembly from 1943 to 1944.
 After changing from a Republican to a Democrat, Molinari's father was not reelected.
-His mother, Elizabeth Margaret (Majoros), was of Czechoslovakian descent.
+His mother, Elizabeth Margaret (Majoros), was of Czechoslovak descent.

 Molinari attended private schools growing up and graduated from New Dorp High School in Staten Island in 1945.
 He attained a Bachelor of Arts degree from Staten Island's Wagner College in 1949 and his law degree from New York Law School in 1951.
 He served in the United States Marine Corps (attaining the rank of sergeant), from 1951 to 1953 during the Korean War.
 He was admitted to the New York State Bar following his discharge from the military in 1953 and commenced practice in Staten Island.